 - Returning phone calls in a timely manner

-- Upholding the code of ethics regarding personal involvement with clients
+- Upholding professional codes of ethics regarding personal involvement with clients

 - Maintaining positive, healthy rapport and relationships with clients and workshop participants